 We met our commitment to get new play facilities across our area leading the way with funding for sites in Framwellgate Moor, Newton Hall and Brasside.

-I’m a governor on Bluecoat and Framwellgate Moor Primary Schools and a Director on Framwellgate Moor Community Association.
+I’m a governor on Bluecoat and Framwellgate Moor Primary Schools and a member of Framwellgate Moor Community Association.